GCSW CE Course Descriptions: University of Houston - University of Houston

 To register and pay by credit card, click here.

-Location: This course is being offered exclusively on Zoom.
-A direct link will be sent prior to the date and time of the class.
+Location: This course is offered exclusively on Canvas.
+All course materials, including the direct link to the virtual class, will be available on Canvas prior to the date and time of the class.

 Course Fee: $100